GSA/digitalgov.gov/content/news/2022/06/2022-06-29-five-procurement-strategies-for-diverse-digital-services.md

 Here are considerations for your next digital services-related procurement to attract and empower your contractors to employ a more diverse, inclusive, equitable, and accessible workforce to support your agency mission.

-## 1) Be Intentional About Contracting for Entry-Level, Diverse Talent
+## 1) Be Intentional About Contracting for Entry-level, Diverse Talent

 ### Sharing what’s important to you